 If you decide to give Godefroy Thick Beard and Mustache Growth Serum a try, we recommend asking a lot of questions about the product first.
 Make sure you have a very clear understanding of what is in the product.
 It’s also not a bad idea to do your own research about the pros and cons of black castor oil and its ash content.
 If the seller is vague or can’t answer questions about the ingredients, call the Godefroy company directly.
 If you’re still ambivalent or have qualms, get a doctor’s opinion.

 If you do decide to try the product, you won’t have a lot to lose if indeed it turns out not to work for you.
 The product is available both on and offline.
-You can find it on Amazon.com at a price that’s between $10 and $14 typically.
-In stores it is generally around $14.
+You can find it on Amazon.com.
 If you buy it from an Amazon.com seller, you are more likley to get a money-back guarantee than if you purchase it in a drug, grocery or department store.
 If you are able to try the product and get your money back if you don’t like it or it doesn’t work, you won’t lose any money, just the little bit of time it takes to ship back the unused product and then wait for your refund.
 If you buy it from a source that won’t guarantee a refund, at least you aren’t losing much, especially considering some hair growth products can cost more than twenty and up to 100 dollars for one or two treatment rounds.

 There were a couple of things about the website that we found troubling.
 First, there is only a vague reference to the actual maker/seller of the product, Delta Genesis.
 Although it claims to distribute products in at least 16 countries, there is no reference to where the company’s headquarters are actually located, or if the company is even a US-based company.